top of page

-GRAMMY®-NOMINATED J.I.D Drops His Boldest Statement Yet with GOD DOES LIKE UGLY
+J.I.D Drops His Boldest Statement Yet with the GRAMMY®-Nominated GOD DOES LIKE UGLY

-Platinum-selling, GRAMMY®-NOMINATED rapper J.I.D returns with his highly anticipated fourth studio album, God Does Like Ugly, out now via Dreamville Records/Interscope Records.
-Executive produced by longtime collaborator Christo, the album is a bold, feverish body of work that shows J.I.D at the height of his artistry.
-From intricate rhyme schemes and percussive flows to smooth R&B melodies and chest-rattling anthems, the project is a masterclass in versatility, cementing J.I.D’s reputation as one of hip-hop’s most technically gifted and emotionally resonant voices.
+Platinum-selling rapper J.I.D’s latest album, God Does Like Ugly (Dreamville Records / Interscope Records), earned two GRAMMY® nominations this year—Best Rap Album and Best Melodic Rap Performance for the track “Wholeheartedly” featuring Ty Dolla $ign and 6LACK.
+Executive-produced by longtime collaborator Christo, the project is a bold, feverish body of work that finds J.I.D. operating at the height of his powers.
+Blending intricate rhyme schemes, percussive flows, smooth R&B melodies, and chest-rattling anthems, the album stands as a masterclass in versatility, further cementing J.I.D’s reputation as one of hip-hop’s most technically gifted and emotionally resonant voices.

 Featuring an all-star roster, God Does Like Ugly traverses hip-hop’s landscape with contributions from Clipse, Ciara, Ty Dolla $ign, Don Toliver, Vince Staples, 6lack, Jessie Reyez, Mereba, EARTHGANG, and Atlanta rap legend Pastor Troy, among others.
 Tracks like “YouUgly” featuring Westside Gunn and “Community" featuring Clips, Pusha T and Malice showcase the album’s daring collaborations, while cuts like “Sk8” tap into Atlanta’s distinctive sound with the help of Ciara and EARTHGANG.
 Each feature sharpens the project’s edges, yet it remains undeniably J.I.D—an artist committed to pushing boundaries while staying rooted in his own storytelling.